openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 * Set up eth1 interface (it will be for communication between puppet master and puppet clients, as well as for Cobbler. it will correspond to "Adapter 1" in VirtualBox):
 	* CentOS/RHEL
+          * Copy mac addres from "Adapter 1" and add this to "MACADDR=" separated by colons
 		* ``vi /etc/sysconfig/network-scripts/ifcfg-eth1``::

 			DEVICE="eth1"